 In some cases, driver agoraphobia is not only about the car or the road.
 It may also connect to past experiences, panic attacks, trauma, medical anxiety, sensory sensitivity, chronic stress, loss of confidence, or a period of life when the nervous system was already under strain.

 Sometimes the first frightening driving experience happens during a time of high stress, grief, illness, burnout, hormonal change, trauma recovery, or emotional overwhelm.
 The body may have been carrying more than it could process, and driving became the place where the anxiety surfaced.
+Other times, the fear develops after a panic attack while driving, an accident, a near accident, getting stuck in traffic, crossing a bridge, driving on a highway, or feeling physically unwell in the car.
+The mind and body may link that experience with danger and begin trying to prevent it from happening again.

 From an integrative perspective, it is important to understand the whole person, not just the symptom.
 Driver agoraphobia may involve thoughts, emotions, body sensations, nervous system patterns, protective responses, learned associations, and deeper fears about safety, control, vulnerability, and trust in oneself.